tamariam/restaurant-Tamariam/TESTING.md

 - Password strength requirements are enforced during account creation.
 - Proper error  messages are displayed  for invalid input during registration.

 ### User Authentication:

 - Users receive appropriate error messages for incorrect login credentials.
-- Session management is effective, and users remain logged in until they choose to log out or session expires.
+- Users remain logged in until they choose to log out.
 - Remember me functionality, if available, works as expected, allowing users to stay logged in across sessions.
 - Upon successful login, a confirmation message is displayed on the homepage indicating that the user has been logged in.

 ### profile page

 - Confirmed that the "Profile" link is only visible and accessible to logged-in users.
 - Verified that user details such as username  email and bookings related to the user are correctly displayed on the profile page.